kirtanp8/LiquorOClock/README.md

 # Wireframes

 I wanted to ensure that my application was visually appealing to the user but also relevant to what most recipe websites would look like, so I planned my website by building wireframes for the front-end.
-In order to create the wireframes, I used Lucid App having used Figma previously I thought it would be good to try a new application, and to be honest I thought it was a lot easier to navigate through.
+In order to create the wireframes, I used LucidApp, having used Figma previously, I thought it would be good to try a new application, and to be honest I thought it was a lot easier to navigate through.

 I have added some copies of my wireframes below.
 Working on a wireframe, gave me a clear idea of something to work for and picture when doing the front-end which took up the most of my time when working on the project.